Netflix is removing one of the most underrated titles in recent years

 It’s your last chance to watch many films and TV shows on Netflix ahead of their removal in February.

-Every month, the streaming service introduces a wealth of fresh titles, but also reduces its library due to the expiration of licence deals.
+Every month, the streaming service introduces a wealth of fresh titles, which this month includes one of the greatest series of all time, but also reduces its library due to the expiration of licence deals.

 Many high-profile films and series will vanish from Netflix throughout the month, and those released under the “Netflix Original” label aren’t exempt from the removals, either.